Alliance Advocates 2018

-To align more closely to our members’ regional needs and cultures, instead of one global Advocates training course, we will run several regional courses.
-The first regional practical training will be offered for member NGOs from Africa in March in Nairobi, Kenya.
-A call for applications will soon be sent to all members from African regions.
+To align more closely with our members’ regional needs and cultures, instead of one global Advocates training course, we will run several regional courses.
+In March, the first regional practical training will be offered in Nairobi, Kenya, for member NGOs from Africa.

 Regional Alliance Advocate Training Objectives

 By the end of the training, participants will be able to:

 - Understand and focus on identified road safety risk areas

 - Be familiar with the main road safety best practices among the Save LIVES package, the Speed Vaccine, and iRAP's school assessment app, and the Child Health Initiative

 - Be able to describe the importance of road safety data in advocacy planning

 - Be able to collect data from a school zone using the iRAP school assessment app

 - Be able to analyze, discuss, and translate collected data into evidence for advocacy for interventions to upgrade a “high-risk school zone” to a minimum of three stars

 - Design an advocacy strategy plan to carry out a minimum three-star rating for school campaigns